 Sustainable St Albans is a charity no. 1173118.
-We have a trustee group which meets monthly; a large number of other volunteers who make stuff happen and an annual AGM.
+Our Constitution can be viewed here.
+We have a trustee group which meets monthly, scores of volunteers who work with us on projects, events, administration and communications and an annual AGM.

 Our charitable objectives are:

 1) to promote the conservation protection and improvement of the physical and natural environment, acting primarily within the City and District of St Albans, by promoting, for the benefit of the public, the sustainable use of resources; and

 2) to advance the education of the public in the sustainable use of resources and the conservation, protection and improvement of the physical and natural environment, acting primarily within the City and District of St Albans.

 We remain a member of the UK and international Transition Network.